AlayaNetwork/alaya-devdocs/website/docs/JsonRpc.md

 ## JavaScript API

-To talk to an alaya node from inside a JavaScript application use the [web3.js](https://github.com/PlatONnetwork/client-sdk-js) library, which gives an convenient interface for the RPC methods.
+To talk to an platon node from inside a JavaScript application use the [web3.js](https://github.com/PlatONnetwork/client-sdk-js) library, which gives an convenient interface for the RPC methods.

 ## Note